Kanika Banerjee: Death

 Kanika died at the age of 76, on Wednesday 5 April 2000, at SSKM Hospital in Calcutta after a prolonged illness involving lung and cardiac problems.
 She left behind her a school of music, with numerous students, who bore the legacy of her very own stylization of Rabindrasangeet.
 Of her students, Rezwana Chowdhury Banya, the singer from Bangladesh, is perhaps the most well-known, for her striking similarity to Kanika's singing style.
 Indian Prime Minister Atal Bihari Vajpayee gave a condolence speech saying that Kanika "was among the best exponents of Rabindra Sangeet.
 Generations of music lovers were charmed by her golden voice."

-Excerpt from obituary
+Excerpt from Obituary

-In his obituary: "Nightingale of Rabindrasangeet is no more" published on 5 April 2000, Sankar Ray beautifully summarises his experience of Kanika Bandyopadhyay as a singer:
+In his obituary: "Nightingale of Rabindrasangeet is no more" published on 5 April 2000, Sankar Ray summarizes his experience of Kanika Bandyopadhyay as a singer:

-My memory takes me back to a rainy evening in 1960.
-All India Radio was broadcasting a programme directly from Santiniketan Ashramik Sangha.
-Amidst heavy rain, a melodious voice reverberated around.
-It was Kanika Bandyopadhyay rendering Saghana Gahana Ratri Jharichhey Shrabanadhara (heavy downpour amidst the darkness of night).
-I still remember the melodious voice of Mohardi as she used to be known....For those for us whose youth had been conditioned by the aesthetic and cultural traditions set out by singers like Kanika Bandyopadhyay, Debabrata Biswas, Subinoy Ray, and Rajeshwari Dutta, it is difficult to write on Mohardi.
-Next time when I shall go to Shantiniketan, no more shall I have the opportunity to be amidst the melodious breeze that carried her voice as often she used to sing from her house there.
-Farewell, Mohardi, you remain as ever-lit star in the horizon of our aesthetic sense.
+A recollection of Banerjee describes hearing her sing on an All India Radio programme broadcast from Santiniketan Ashramik Sangha during a rainy evening in 1960.
+The writer recalled her rendition of Saghana Gahana Ratri Jharichhey Shrabanadhara and referred to Banerjee affectionately as "Mohardi".
+The recollection also describes the influence of Banerjee, along with singers such as Debabrata Biswas, Subinoy Roy and Rajeshwari Dutta, on the writer's generation and reflects on Banerjee's contribution to the cultural life of Santiniketan.